ArtinJ2008/LUCAS/docs/06-reaction-thermodynamics-and-kinetics.md

 - reverse hydrolysis or other cleavage; and
 - end-state chemistry.

-For bond class \(b\), the chain population balance must include both formation and loss:
+For bond class $b$, the chain population balance must include both formation and loss:

 $$